My child has difficulties with Communication and Interaction

-- Access to lunchtime homework club where staff will help your child to organise or complete their homework.
+- Lunchtime homework clubs where staff will help your child to organise or complete their homework.

 Targeted support for small groups may include

-- Assessment and identification of language need and feedback to parents and staff.
+- Assessment and identification of language needs and feedback to parents and staff.

 - Learning Support Assistant in some lessons.